How to Create an Email Footer: Design Best Practices and Examples

 Ask to Rate the Email

-Email marketers struggle a lot to deliver their subscribers useful and interesting content.
+Email marketers struggle a lot to deliver useful and interesting content to their subscribers.
 In most cases, a high open rate and click rate are good indicators that you’re on the right path.

 However, if you feel they’re not enough to assess the subscriber engagement and determine whether you’re sending worthy stuff, ask people directly.
 Add a scoring system to the footer and ask users to rate your emails.